(Camp Addict does NOT accept payment from any company to review or endorse their products.)

 Sure, you could leave them back at home and get a sitter or board them.

-But this is likely more costly than bringing them and using what we are educating you about in this article.
+But this is likely more costly than bringing them and using what we will show you in this article.

 If you’re reading this, likely you are the type who wants to bring their pet with them on the fun journey in the RV.